crusher-dev/docsv2/docs/development/architecture.md

 - **Backend** - Express, typescript, routing controller, typedi, Prisma.
 - **Custom SDK powered by playwrigh**t, C++, Nodejs
 - **Test runner & Worker**
 - **Crusher recorder** - Electron, V8, Blink, C++, react, redux.
+This is not completely open source.

-other dependencies like bullmq, postgres, etc.
+There are also dependencies like bullmq (for job management), postgres, etc.

 We use monorepo architecture + typescript for shared type checking across packages.
-We strive to use typescript 100% but might often bypass it to develop fast.
+We strive to use typescript 100% but might often bypass it with any to develop fast.

-You can contribute easily, feel free to ask how to make changes.